aramder/aramder.github.io/lcftra/_posts/2018-6-1-DTMF Controller.md

 The main PCB has been assembled and programming is complete (July).
 Now I just have to install the controller in the intercom box some time before the 2019 Rose Parade.

+Further details on hardware and software can be found <a href="https://github.com/aramder/DTMF-controller" target="_blank">here</a>.